MIRACLES

 Illustration describing the configuration of the scattering vessel of MIRACLES

+MIRACLES is one of the ESS long instruments (162.5 m from source to sample) located at the west sector.
 The design of the primary spectrometer (that tailors the energy and shape of the neutron pulse arriving to the sample) is essentially simple, but smartly designed to transport cold neutrons with a neutron wavelength between 2 and 20 Å. The neutron beam extraction system has been optimized for an efficient neutron collection and transport, according to its view of the ESS butterfly moderator.
-The guide presents a curve, extended throughout the bunker and the D03 hall, to avoid direct line of sight of unwanted fast neutrons, thus minimizing the spectral background.
+The guide presents a curve, extended throughout the bunker and Experimental Hall 3 (D03), to avoid direct line of sight of unwanted fast neutrons, thus minimising the spectral background.

-The core of the instrument is the sample-analyzer-detector near-backscattering geometry of this type of instrument.
-High resolution will be achieved using a 150º coverage panel of Si(111) analyzer bent crystals, with a fixed analyzer radius of 2.5 m.
+The core of the instrument is the sample-analyser-detector near-backscattering geometry of this type of instrument.
+High resolution will be achieved using a 155º coverage analyzer made of more than 1000 Si(111) bent crystals, with a fixed analyzer radius of 2.5 m.
 A 3He detector array will be strategically located around the sample chamber to collect efficiently the backscattered neutrons, with recent efforts oriented to reduce, to a minimum dimension achievable, the distance between the sample and the detectors, and improving the backscattering geometry.

 Sample Environment Systems for Fluids Including Gases, Liquids and Complex Fluids (FLUCO)